Olivia Culpo And Danny Amendola Are Officially Back Together, Share Love On Instagram

 Rumors have been swirling online this week about Olivia Culpo and her relationship status.
 Hollywood Life recently reported that the gorgeous actress and former Miss Universe publicly split with her boyfriend Danny Amendola in March of this year.
 At the time, Culpo was devastated, and revealed that she was heartbroken over the split.
 Culpo and Amendola were seen together at a friend’s wedding a few months later, and it appeared that the pair were struggling to move on.
-Reportedly, Culpo’s hectic traveling scheduled contributed to the split.
+Reportedly, Culpo’s hectic traveling schedule contributed to the split.

 However, this week Culpo created a buzz when she shared an Instagram story of herself and Amendola making out in a steamy photograph.